 Founded just a year after Zillow and based out of San Francisco, Trulia, for the most part, was Zillow’s fiercest rival in the online real estate space.
 Trulia’s former CEO and co-founder Pete Flint took multiple shots at Zillow over the years, claiming that his service was far superior while attracting more customers.

 Zillow, on the other hand, hit Trulia with a patent infringement lawsuit in 2012 when it claimed that the company ripped off its Zestimates tool when it launched Trulia Estimates in 2011.

 It, therefore, came at somewhat of a surprise when, in 2014, Zillow announced it’d acquire Trulia for $3.5 billion in an all-stock deal.
 The primary goal of the acquisition was to tap into Trulia’s user base while decreasing its marketing spend that is used to fight it.
 Zillow had made similar acquisitions in the past when it bought StreetEasy (focused on New York apartments) and HotPads (tailored at rentals).

 In 2019, after almost a decade at the helm of Zillow, Rascoff stepped down from his position as CEO and handed over the keys to Rich Barton once again.
 During the same year, the company began moving from being a pure online player towards investing in real estate themselves.

 Zillow began buying and flipping homes in the Phoenix and Las Vegas area.
 The company followed the so-called iBuyer model, which got populated by other startups like Opendoor.
-The jury’s still out on whether the new endeavor is going to be successful, but early signs point towards it (for on this in the coming chapter).

 Today, Zillow’s business entities, in combination, are the most frequented real estate websites in North America.
 The company employs over 5,000 people across 35 offices in the United States and Canada.